Sunday, June 27, 2010

 A: This builds superbly, and by the time the beat comes in you’re convinced it should be the best example of trashy pop of its kind you’ve ever heard.
 Then it forgets to have a chorus.

-V: Something Miro could have gotten around by using it as an excuse to invoke some audience participation, getting everyone to sing along to his challenging lyrics, but alas I suspect he was more concerned about his spray tan (when he should, evidently, have been concerned about his hideous hairdo and Elvis outfit).
+V: Miro could have gotten around this by using it as an excuse to invoke some audience participation, getting everyone to sing along to his challenging lyrics, but I suspect he was more concerned about his spray tan (when he should, evidently, have been concerned about his hideous hairdo and Elvis outfit).
 None of the oomph of the strings is lost in the performance, thankfully.
 The fact that the English verse is given a completely different vocal arrangement is a boon.

 31 Cyprus

 B: “I hope someday you’ll spot me in the crowd / Smile and say you miss me” is lovely for being delivered without a shred of bitterness.
-You’d have to hope most people had been lucky enough at some point to identify with the ‘make me immortal with a kiss’ thing.
+You’d have to hope most people have been lucky enough at some point to identify with the ‘make me immortal with a kiss’ thing.

 A: Those backing vocals in the first verse thrust us back into the 1970s with aplomb, offsetting the more contemporary boyband sound of Mr Lilygreen’s delivery.
-The whole thing, though, right down to the sentiment, is a throwback, so the vocal arrangement is just right.
+But the whole thing, right down to the sentiment, is a throwback, so the vocal arrangement is just right.
 (And of course it also means that it fits in perfectly among the rest of the 2010 field.)
 The chorus does everything it can to persuade you to remain interested, and more or less does.
 Somehow the overall effect is to give the song a genuine emotional tug that most of its rivals lack.

 V: Delightfully homespun.
 You just want it to do well, don’t you?